 A home inspection isn’t automatically required whenever homeowners insurance is purchased, but since the real estate bubble burst, insurance carriers have more frequently been requiring them.
 They provide both the homeowner and the insurance carrier with a very accurate assessment of a home’s actual replacement cost.
 They also alert a house shopper, homeowner or insurer to existing problems that must be corrected quickly.

 Homeowners insurance pays for losses caused by fire or other events specified in the policy.
-When a home is completely destroyed, homeowners insurance generally pays the replacement cost – that is, the cost to rebuild the house from scratch.
+When a home is completely destroyed, homeowners insurance generally pays the replacement cost, which refers to the cost to rebuild the house from scratch.
 Depending on the area, especially after the real estate bubble burst, this may be significantly different from the house’s market value.
 The older the house, the greater the likelihood that the insurance company will order an inspection prior to insuring the property.

 If an insurance inspection finds problems, the homeowner is notified as to the specific issues identified.
-This notice frequently also notes what steps should be taken to ameliorate the problems and the time frame within which they must be addressed or fixed.
-While it’s often a matter of routine maintenance, it should not be taken lightly, as failure to correct any deficiencies in an insurance inspection may lead to the policy’s cancellation.
+This notice also frequently notes what steps should be taken to fix the problems and the time frame within which they must be addressed.
+While it’s often a matter of routine maintenance, it should not be taken lightly.
+Failure to correct any deficiencies in an insurance inspection may lead to the policy’s cancellation.

 Dale Marshall began writing for Internet clients in 2009.
 He specializes in topics related to the areas in which he worked for more than three decades, including finance, insurance, labor relations and human resources.
 Marshall earned a Bachelor of Arts in communication from the University of Connecticut.